-- significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.
+- significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; - significant negative industry or economic trends.

-As at December 31, 2020 and 2019, the carrying value of property and equipment and investment properties amounted to ₱2,996.5 million and ₱3,092.8 million, respectively (see Notes 15 and 16).
+As at December 31, 2021 and 2020, the carrying value of property and equipment and investment properties amounted to ₱3,024.5 million and ₱2,996.5 million, respectively (see Notes 14 and 15).

-There is no impairment loss on property and equipment and investment properties for each of the three years in the period ended December 31, 2020 (see Notes 15 and 16).
+There is no impairment loss on property and equipment for each of the three years in the period ended December 31, 2021 (see Note 14).
+For investment properties, management recognized impairment loss amounting to \$\bigsep 24.8 million in 2021 (nil in 2020 and 2019) (see Note 15).